-Whenever possible, extension and leadership activities are provided in lessons and, if appropriate, the child is encouraged to join an extra-curricular club, and are signposted to join a Community Sports Club and to trial for a development squads and G&T academy trains opportunities.
+Whenever possible, extension and leadership activities are provided in lessons and, if appropriate, the pupil is encouraged to join an extra-curricular club, are signposted to join a Community Sports Club and encouraged to try out for relevant development squads.
 The school will endeavour to support the pupil by working closely with other appropriate adults (parents/carers, coach, mentor).